 Due to COVID-19, the Tuscola County Courts are currently closed to the public.
-For access to a hearing, please call the court administrator at 989-672-3807 during business hours to arrange accommodations.

 The Circuit Court is a court of general jurisdiction established by the Michigan Constitution, and hears all cases that are not assigned to another court.
 The most common types of cases to come before the circuit court are felony criminal matters and civil actions where the amount at issue is over $25,000.
 The Circuit Court is served by the Hon.
 Amy Grace Gierhart.